 OR better yet, work with her online through her course!
 The Facebook group for members if one of the most active I’ve seen, with dozens of moms getting solid health advice every week.
 If you love asking questions rather than sifting through the Internet’s worth of info when your kids are sick, this is definitely for you!

-Disclosure: As an Amazon Associate, I earn from qualifying purchases.
-I am also an affiliate for Dr. Song’s course, but that doesn’t change your price nor the valuable info she shared with our community!
+Disclosure: I am an affiliate for Dr. Song’s course, but that doesn’t change your price nor the valuable info she shared with our community!